Trump set to discuss biofuels Thursday with USDA, EPA: sources

-WASHINGTON/NEW YORK (Reuters) - President Donald Trump, faced with mounting anger in the farm belt over policies that allow oil refineries to use less corn-based ethanol, summoned cabinet members on Thursday to discuss ways to boost biofuel demand, four sources familiar with the matter said.
+WASHINGTON/NEW YORK (Reuters) - U.S. President Donald Trump, faced with mounting anger in the farm belt over policies that allow oil refineries to use less corn-based ethanol, summoned Cabinet members on Thursday to discuss ways to boost biofuel demand, four sources familiar with the matter said.

+Throughout his 2016 campaign that brought him to power, Trump championed ethanol, but also courted the oil industry.
+However his latest decision to grant dozens of waivers to oil refineries infuriated farmers, a key constituency he is counting for re-election in 2020.

 Trump was scheduled to meet with Agriculture Secretary Sonny Perdue and Environmental Protection Agency (EPA) Administrator Andrew Wheeler at the White House, the sources said.
 They said the officials will present options to boost ethanol demand, which farmers say has slumped since the EPA exempted dozens of refineries from ethanol requirements.

-One proposal to be presented, which is advocated by the USDA, is reversing some waivers the administration has granted to refineries, sources said.
-“There are a number of potential solutions in the memo.
-One is to reverse some of the waivers,” said one source familiar with the plans.
+One proposal to be presented, which is advocated by the U.S. Department of Agriculture, is rescinding seven or eight of the waivers the administration has granted to refineries, according to a memo of five proposals obtained by Reuters.
+Sources said government agencies have agreed on four of the proposals.

-A second source said another option was to redistribute the waived volumes prospectively beginning in next year’s annual biofuel mandate.
-There were other infrastructure related options to boost the use of E15, a higher ethanol blend of gasoline.
+The sticking point, however, is the key proposal of redistributing projected volumes that could be exempted through 2020 annual biofuel mandate and thereafter, according to the memo.
+The USDA and EPA remain divided on the issue.

+David Fialkov, a lobbyist for NATSO, the national association representing the travel plaza and truckstop industry, said an agreement on that proposal was key for biofuels.

 U.S. regulations require refiners to blend biofuels into their gasoline or buy credits to fund those refiners who can.
 Small refiners can seek exemptions, but Trump’s EPA has granted waivers to refineries owned by the likes of Exxon Mobil Corp (XOM.N), Chevron Corp (CVX.N) and billionaire Carl Icahn.

-American farmers, a constituency Trump is counting on in his campaign for re-election in 2020, have seen crop prices slump and exports shrink due to his trade war with China.
+U.S. farmers have already been suffering due to crop prices slump and exports shrink due to Trump’s trade war with China.
 On Wednesday, biofuel industry groups and farm-state lawmakers complained to the White House about refinery waivers.

-Trump campaigned in 2016 as a champion for ethanol but also courted the oil industry.
-Now he faces a backlash from agricultural and biofuel trade groups and in Iowa, the largest producer of corn and ethanol, a swing state won twice by Democrat Barack Obama but which voted for Trump in 2016.
+The backlash from agricultural and biofuel trade groups has been particularly strong in Iowa, the largest producer of corn and ethanol, and a swing state won twice by former Democrat President Barack Obama but which voted for Trump in 2016.

 Democratic presidential hopefuls have spent a lot of time in Iowa because it holds an early nominating contest, and they have used the refinery issue as a cudgel.
 Senator Amy Klobuchar of Minnesota said that if elected, she would block pending refinery waiver applications and look to reverse any ones approved.
 She said, at a maximum, only a few should be approved.